 Your course registration at The University of Western Ontario will be done online through the Student Center (http://student.uwo.ca).

-The instructions below outline how to access your enrollment appointment and how to register in courses.
 The Graduate Program Coordinator will contact students prior to registration each term with guidelines including which courses are required, and registration deadlines.

-Obtain your Western username and password from the Information Technology Services (ITS) website at http://www.uwo.ca/its/activateAccount.html.
+All new students should obtain your Western username and password from the Information Technology Services (ITS) website at http://www.uwo.ca/its/activateAccount.html.

-To Check Your Grades:
+To Check Your Student Record:

 - Log into the Student Center.